fdut/file-download-callableflow/README.md

 - Flow 1: [UC1_DownloadInvoiceFile.yaml](./designer/UC1_DownloadInvoiceFile.yaml)

 	- It is the "Flow for API" to deploy in *ACE on Cloud*.
-    - This flow expose an API and use CallableFlow to request On-Premise AppConnect Enterprise
+    - This flow exposes an API and use Callable Flow to request on-premises AppConnect Enterprise.
+    - The Callable flow invoke return is parsed to update *Response* body

 	![](./images/UC1_DownloadInvoiceFile.jpg)